 - H.B.
 1076, which requires law enforcement agencies to submit certain kits to a lab for analysis within 30 days of receipt and notify the survivor of testing results; requires the lab to test kits within 50 days of receipt; requires healthcare providers to give survivors contact information for local law enforcement agencies; and requires law enforcement agencies to respond to all survivour requests for information about kit status within 30 days of receipt.
 The testing requirements in this bill would apply to both backlogged and newly collected kits.

 - H.B.
 255 and S.B.
 349, which require law enforcement and other agencies to preserve all newly collected rape kits be preserved for 20 years following collection, notify survivors at least 60 days before planned kit destruction, and keep kits for longer, upon written request.
 These bills also grant survivors the right to receive, within 30 days of request, information about the location and status of their kits.

 - H.B.
-1141, which requires the State Police to develop a statewide sexual assault kit tracking system that allows survivors to anonymously track or receive updates regarding the status of their kits.
-The bill also requires the State Police to periodically report an array of metrics regarding the number of kits in the system and how long it takes for them to be tested.
+1141 and S.B.
+1094, which require the State Police to develop a statewide sexual assault kit tracking system that allows survivors to anonymously track or receive updates regarding the status of their kits.
+These bills also require the State Police to periodically report an array of metrics regarding the number of kits in the system and how long it takes for them to be tested.

 - H.B.
-1209, which establishes the Maryland Sexual Assault Evidence Kit Policy and Funding Committee.
+1209 and S.B.
+734, which establish the Maryland Sexual Assault Evidence Kit Policy and Funding Committee.